xyproto/geminiclient/README.md

 # Simple Gemini

-A simple way to use Gemini.
+A simple and fun way to use Gemini, an AI API from Google.

 ### Main features